srackham/pcre2/README.md

 - Regex `*_all_*` methods process all matches; `*_one_*` methods process the first match.
 - The Regex `replace_*_extended` methods support the PCRE2 extended replacements string syntax (see `PCRE2_SUBSTITUTE_EXTENDED` in the [pcre2api](https://www.pcre.org/current/doc/html/pcre2api.html) man page).
 - Currently there are no extraction methods for named subpatterns.
-- The [pcre module](https://github.com/vlang/pcre) (which uses the older PCRE library) was the leading light for this project.
+- The [pcre module](https://github.com/vlang/pcre) (which uses the older PCRE library) was the inspiration and starting point for this project;
-- Many of the methods and functions were inspired by the [Go regex package](https://pkg.go.dev/regexp).
+the [Go regex package](https://pkg.go.dev/regexp) also influenced the project.

 ## Documentation
 - [pcre2 module documentation](https://srackham.github.io/pcre2/pcre2.html).